ibm-cloud-docs/containers/cs_istio_update.md

-## Migrating from Istio add-on 1.21 to community Istio 1.21
+## Migrating from the Istio add-on to community Istio
 {: #migrate}

 You can migrate to the community Istio instead of using the managed Istio add-on.
 {: shortdesc}

 Before you begin
-- If you are using a version earlier than 1.21, [update the Istio add-on to version 1.21](#istio_update).
-This upgrade is important because with this version, the disabling of the add-on does not remove custom resources as happens with earlier versions.
+- If you are using a version earlier than 1.21, [update the Istio add-on to version 1.21 or later](#istio_update).
+This update is important because with this version, the disabling of the add-on does not remove custom resources as happens with earlier versions.
 - If you no longer need Istio, you can [uninstall the add-on without installing the community Istio](#istio_uninstall_addon) instead of completing these step.